theQRL/hyperion/docs/yul.rst

     let double := verbatim_1i_1o(hex"600202", x)

-This code will result in a ``dup1`` opcode to retrieve ``x`` (the optimizer might directly re-use result of the ``calldataload`` opcode, though) directly followed by ``600202``.
+This code will result in a ``dup1`` opcode to retrieve ``x`` (the optimizer might directly reuse the result of the ``calldataload`` opcode, though) directly followed by ``600202``.
 The code is assumed to consume the copied value of ``x`` and produce the result